 At least 4 million vulnerable Zimbabweans are facing challenges accessing primary health care and drought conditions trigger several health risks.
 Decreasing availability of safe water, sanitation and hygiene have heightened the risk of communicable disease outbreaks for 3.7 million vulnerable people.
 Some 1.2 million school-age children are facing challenges accessing education.
 The drought and economic situation have heightened protection risks, particularly for women and children.
 Over a year after Cyclone Idai hit Zimbabwe in March 2019, 128,270 people remain in need of humanitarian assistance across the 12 affected districts in Manicaland and Masvingo provinces.
 There are 21,328 refugees and asylum seekers in Zimbabwe who need international protection and multisectoral life-saving assistance to enable them to live in safety and dignity.

-In addition to the commitments to the HRP recorded above through the Financial Tracking System (FTS), a number of pledges are in the process of being ﬁnalized, including $30 million for the HRP and $14 million for the COVID-19 response from the United Kingdom, $14 million from the European Commission, and $200,000 from Canada.
+In addition to the commitments to the HRP recorded above through the Financial Tracking System (FTS), a number of pledges are in the process of being ﬁnalized, including $18 million from the United States, $14 million from the European Commission, $7.2 from the United Kingdom, and $200,000 from Canada.
 In addition, carryover funding of agencies from 2019 will be reﬂected in FTS.